opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 1. Create a new Collab notebook [here](https://colab.research.google.com/#create=true).

-2. Run the following code at the top of the Colab notebook to authenticate with BigQuery.
+2. Authenticate with BigQuery.
+In the first block at the top of the Colab notebook, copy and execute the following code:

    ```python
    # @title Setup